Summer in Chamonix

 Mountain Biking

-Chamonix mountain biking is spectacular — rugged, rocky, natural trails that corkscrew through deep pine woods, past dizzying drops or through beautiful high mountain meadows.
+Chamonix mountain biking is spectacular – rugged, rocky, natural trails that corkscrew through deep pine woods, past dizzying drops or through beautiful high mountain meadows.
 There’s lift accessed descents for downhillers, challenging cross country terrain in awe-inspiring surroundings, or gentle family rides on quiet paths on the flat valley floor.
-You can store your bikes in the shed for extra security.

 Go climbing in Chamonix